d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout_vn.md

 Consider what this means.
 If the labels are assigned uniformly at random and there are 10 classes, then no classifier can do better than 10% accuracy on holdout data.
 The generalization gap here is a whopping 90%.
-If our models so expressive that they can overfit this badly, then when should we expect them not to overfit?
+If our models are so expressive that they can overfit this badly, then when should we expect them not to overfit?
-The mathemtatical foundations for the puzzling generalization properties of deep networks remain open research questions, and we encourage the theoretically-oriented reader to dig deeperinto the topic.
+The mathematical foundations for the puzzling generalization properties of deep networks remain open research questions, and we encourage the theoretically-oriented reader to dig deeper into the topic.
 For now, we turn to the more terrestrial investigation of practical tools that tend (empirically) to improve the generalization of deep nets.
 -->